-Levon Durr has been involved in permaculture since 1996 and has completed the permaculture design and teacher training courses.
-He has been a guest teacher at numerous design courses, sharing his skills in wild food harvesting and processing, gardening and seed-saving.
-Levon is currently directing his passions to the field of mycology.
-He completed Paul Stamets’ Professional Mushroom Cultivation and Mycorestoration workshops at Fungi Perfecti, which inspired him to start his business, Fungaia Farm.
-At Fungaia Farm, the focus is on healing the earth through mycoremediation and education and edible mushroom production. email@example.com
+Levon Durr has been a certified Permaculture Designer and teacher since 1998.
+He has been a teacher at numerous permaculture design courses, sharing his skills in wild food harvesting, gardening, natural building, and seed-saving.
+Levon offers permaculture site assessments and design.
+He is currently the Humboldt Permaculture director and owner of Fungaia Farm.
+At Fungaia Farm, the focus is on healing the earth through mycoremediation and education, and edible mushroom production. email@example.com

 Niki Gribi has an academic background in finance and economics and more than 20 years of experience working with non-profit organizations including Habitat for Humanity, California Certified Organic Farmers, EcoFarm, the Watershed Stewards Program, and Food for People.
 She has been an outdoor educator, a market farmer, a program coordinator, an event planner, a communications specialist, and a fruit tree pruner, as well as a parent and gardener.
 Niki is a long-time advocate for strong local food systems and is also currently serving as Board Treasurer for the North Coast Growers Association.

 Marina Gomes is a biologist, farmer, and herbalist.
 She has been involved with permaculture since college in Brazil and has a passion for plants, education, and the healing arts.
 She and her husband have been running Blue Blossom Farm in Eureka since 2010.